How Utah Solar Installs Are Changing

 Many things have changed in the construction of our homes in the past couple of decades.
-The U.S. Census Bureau reported that 51% of Americans didn’t have air conditioning in 1973.
-In 2016, just 43 years later, only 7% of Americans didn’t have air conditioning.
+The U.S. Census Bureau reported that 51 percent of Americans didn’t have air conditioning in 1973.
+In 2016, just 43 years later, only 7 percent of Americans didn’t have air conditioning.

-In the same report, it stated that in the past 43 years we have jumped from 44% of homes not having any carports or garages to 10%.
-Now, most homes have 2 car garages and some even have 3.
+In the same report, it stated that in the past 43 years we have jumped from 44 percent of homes not having any carports or garages to 10 percent.
+Now, most homes have two car garages and some even have three.
 Although the amount of land that people are building on is smaller, the actual amount of house and electricity they are using isn’t.
 This means that people are using more electricity than they used to and they have more space upon which to install affordable Utah solar systems.

 The type of home that you have will determine the type of solar array that is best for you.
 Talking to one of Go Solar Group’s expert solar consultants about your situation will give you all the facts you need to make an informed decision.

 Effect of City Metering Policies in Utah

 Net metering is still the cheapest way to obtain solar, but price isn’t the only reason to buy solar.
 For many in Utah, they live in areas that don’t provide viable net metering policies or have limited system sizing.
 These factors can decrease the amount of money that you are saving.